- Editorial Team

 JAS expects the articles encourage debate, controversy, new understanding, solid theory, and reflection on ASEAN.
 The articles sent should have a sharp analysis and rigorous methodologies quantitative or qualitative as well as written in an engaging and analytical style.
 The JAS does publish original research articles, review article, book review, practice notes, and research notes.
 However, JAS does not publish journalistic or investigative style of article.
 The JAS would not be responsible for any implied or written statements of articles published.
 Each author would be responsible for their own writing.

 Journal of ASEAN Studies publishes the following types of manuscripts:

-- Review article: The manuscripts should be approximately 1500-3500.
+- Review article: The manuscripts should be approximately 1500-3500 words.
 The manuscripts must contain the current state of understanding on a particular topic about ASEAN and/or Southeast Asian Studies by analysing and discussing research previously published by others

-- Book review: The manuscripts should be approximately 1500-4000.
+- Book review: The manuscripts should be approximately 1500-4000 words.
 The manuscripts must contain a critical evaluation of book by making argument and commentary on the particular book discussed about ASEAN and/or Southeast Asian Studies.

 - Practice notes: These are shorter manuscripts approximately 1500-3500 words that are of specific interest to practitioners.
 These manuscripts must present new development for the ASEAN.

 - Research notes: Similar to practice notes, these are shorter manuscripts approximately 1500-3500 words that have specific implications for ASEAN.
 The manuscripts should employ rigorous methodology either qualitative or quantitative.

 New Template (2022) for article can be downloaded here

 To maintain high standards of quality in Journal of ASEAN Studies, each manuscript received by the secretariat will undergo the following process:

 - Desk review by the editors to determine whether the manuscripts comply to the writing rule